If you have any questions, please contact [email protected]

-- PLAYer: 9 and under must take PLAYer twice, while 10 and up are required to take it a minimum of one time.
+- PLAYer to Par: Children ages 9 must take PLAYer twice, while ages 10 and up are required to take PLAYer a minimum of once.

-- Par: Children who are 10 or younger must take Par twice.
-Children 11 or older must take Par a minimum of one time.
+- Par to Birdie: Children 11 or older must take Par a minimum of one time.

-- Birdie: All eligible participants must attend 3 sessions at the Birdie level.
+- Birdie to Eagle: All eligible participants must attend 3 sessions at the Birdie level.

-- Eagle: All eligible participants must attend 3 sessions at the Eagle level.
+- Eagle to Ace: All eligible participants must attend 3 sessions at the Eagle level.

 - Rounds of Golf: All children who wish to certify must meet the minimum rounds of golf requirement

-- PLAYer: One 9-hole round.
+- PLAYer to Par: One 9-hole round.
 No required score or yardage, but you must turn the scorecard in at certification.

-- Par: One 9-hole round.
+- Par to Birdie: One 9-hole round.
 Score must be 72 or under and must have a minimum distance of 1,500 yards.
 You must turn the scorecard in at certification.

-- Birdie: Five 9-hole rounds.
+- Birdie to Eagle: Five 9-hole rounds.
 Score must be 63 or under and must have a minimum distance of 1,900 yards.
 You must turn the scorecards in at certification.

-- Eagle: Ten 18-hole rounds.
+- Eagle to Ace: Ten 18-hole rounds.
 Score must be 108 or under and must have a minimum distance of 5,000 yards.
 You must turn the scorecards in at certification.